PGallagher93/workout-app/README.md

 ## Enviromental Variables

-In order for the app to work you must set up two environment files formamated as:
+In order for the app to work you must set up two environment files formatted as:
 - .env.development
 - .env.production